 54th Street Reconstuction and Arden Park stormwater management plan public engagement and sustainable infrastructure.

-Modify a planned unit development ordinance to emphasize mixed use development, to limit residential PUDs to areas adjacent to commercial development, and/or to add sustainability features.
+Modify a planned unit development (PUD) ordinance to emphasize or require mixed-use development or affordable housing, to limit residential PUDs to areas adjacent to commercial development, and/or to add sustainability features.

 Design for Natural Resource Conservation {BP no.10}